Human1986/Doubly-Linked-List-Skeleton/README.md

 # Doubly linked list

-The purpose of this exercise is to train you to create and use a custom doubly linked list.
+The purpose of this exercise is to create and use a custom doubly linked list.

 Duration _60 minutes_.

-## Restrictions

-`DoublyLinkedListImpl` class must have only two fields `head` and `tail` (in particularly it must have no `size` field).
-Also it must contain a default constructor which can be called with no arguments to create an empty list.

-> _Note_:
-> You are not allowed to use any types from `java.util` package (and its subpackages) except of the `java.util.Optional`

 ## Description

+In this task, you will describe a bidirectional list based on a linked representation.
+The internal structure of the list is a node chain (nested class Node) where each node encapsulates a list element and has one reference to the previous node and one reference to the following node.
+The first node has no reference to the previous node, and the last node has no reference to the next one.

-Please, proceed to `DoublyLinkedListImpl` class and implement the following methods (all of them are given in `DoublyLinkedList` interface):
+Now, please proceed to the  `DoublyLinkedListImpl` class, which implements the  `DoublyLinkedList` interface, and provide implementations of the following methods:

-* `boolean addFirst(Object element)` inserts an element to the head of list, returns true if an element successfully added, false otherwise;
+* `boolean addFirst(Object element)`
+   Inserts an element at the beginning of the list and returns true if an element is successfully added and, if not, false

-* `boolean addLast(Object element)` appends an element to the end of list, returns true if an element successfully added, false otherwise;
+* `boolean addLast(Object element)`
+   Appends an element to the end of this list and returns true if an element is successfully added and, if not, false

-* `void delete(int index)` deletes an element by index, throws *IndexOutOfBoundsException* if the index is out of range;
+* `boolean delete(int index)`
+   Deletes an element by index and throws `IndexOutOfBoundsException` if the index is out of range

-* `Optional<Object> remove(Object element)` returns the first occurrence of the specified element in this list and removes it, you have to use the `equals` method to find the occurance;
+* `Optional<String> remove(Object element)`
+   Returns and deletes the first occurrence of the specified element in the list

-* `boolean set(int index, Object element)` replaces the element at the specified position in list with the specified element, throws *IndexOutOfBoundsException* if the index is out of range;
+* `boolean set(int index, Object element)`
+   Finds the element at the specified index and removes it or throws the `IndexOutOfBoundsException` if the index is out of range

-* `int size()` returns the number of elements in list;
+* `int size()`
+   Returns the number of elements in the list

+* `String[] toArray() `
-* `Object[] toArray()` returns an array containing all the elements in order from the first to the last, in other words from the head to the tail of list;
+   Returns an array containing all the elements in order from first to last

-* `String toString()` returns a string representation of this list; the string representation consists of all the elements separated with a space.
-For a example if a list contains three elements *o1*, *o2*, *o3* then `toString` method returns *"s1 s2 s3"* where *s1=o1.toString()*; *s2=o2.toStribng()*; *s3=o3.toString()*.

-> You have to implement two types: the top level class `DoublyLinkedListImpl` and the nested class `Node`.
-The top level interface `DoublyLinkedList` is given, don't change any content of it.
+* `String toString()`
+   Returns a string representation of the list

 # Details

-* You have to implement `Node` class.
-Every instance of `Node` contains an object and the references to a previous node and a next node.
-Every doubly linked list consists of such nodes.
+*	The `DoublyLinkedListImpl` class has two fields, head and tail, and should not contain a size field to store the number of elements.
+*	The list is created by the default constructor, which initializes the head and tail fields to null.

-* Doubly linked list cannot contain the null reference.
+*	The list cannot contain null elements.
+The add, remove, and set methods must throw a `NullPointerException` if they get null.
+*	The remove method must use the equals method to find the occurrence of the object in the list.
+*	The string representation of a list consists of all its elements separated by a space.
+For example, if a list contains three elements, o1, o2, and o3, the toString method returns "s1 s2 s3", where s1=o1.toString(), `s2=o2.toStribng()`, and `s3=o3.toString()`.

+## Restrictions

+You may not:
+*	Use any type from the  `java.util` package or its subpackages except for  `java.util.Optional`
+*	Add additional fields to the  `DoublyLinkedListImpl` and  `DoublyLinkedListImpl.Node` classes
+*	Add any additional methods to the  `DoublyLinkedListImpl.Node` class except constructors